 Campeche - Palenque.
 This morning we drive to Palenque and enjoy an informative guided tour of the Palenque Ruins in the afternoon.
 Surrounded by lush Chiapas jungle, Palenque represents tremendous achievements in Mayan art and urban design, and the ruins include a series of hilltop temples, towers, tombs and pyramids including the fascinating Temple of Inscriptions.

 Overnight: Palenque | Breakfast

 Palenque - Agua Azul - San Cristobal.
-This morning we visit the waterfalls Agua Azul and Misol Ha, two of the most beautiful waterfalls in all of Mexico.
-After a refreshing swim in a natural pool, we continue to the highland town of San Cristobal de las Casas, surrounded by traditional villages.
+From Palenque we travel to the waterfalls Agua Azul and Misol Ha, two of the most beautiful waterfalls in all of Mexico.
+After a refreshing swim in a natural pool we continue to the highland town of San Cristobal de las Casas, surrounded by traditional villages.
 San Cristobal is at the heart of one of the most indigenous areas in Mexico and this is reflected in the art and culture throughout this fascinating town.

 The following day we visit the village of San Juan Chamula which is one of several Tzotzil communities in the area.
 Here we learn more about ancient Mayan traditions and participate in cultural rituals.

 Overnight: San Cristobal | Breakfast x 2

 San Cristobal - Panjachel (Guatemala).
 On day 8 we travel into neighbouring Guatemala, through the beautiful highlands towards the Pan American Highway and down to Panajachel on the northern shore of enchanting Lake Atitlan, enjoying breathtaking views of the lake and its three volcanoes, San Pedro, Atitlan and Toliman.